rachana5/tech-writing-portfolio/deepl-postman.md

 	![Screenshot of the response with the translated text](images/response.png)

 Nice work!
-You have now sent your first successful request in Postman.
+You have sent your first successful request in Postman.

 >**Note**
 >If you get any errors, see the DeepL [Error Handling](https://www.deepl.com/docs-api/api-access/error-handling/) section.